-Pretreatment can extend the functional life of a GI wet pond by reducing incoming velocities and capturing coarser sediments.
+Pretreatment can extend the functional life of a wet pond by reducing incoming velocities and capturing coarser sediments.
 Pretreatment can also increase the pollutant removal capability of the system.

-- Pretreatment may consist of a forebay or any of the structural BMPs found in Chapters 9 or 11. - There is no adopted TSS removal rate associated with forebays; therefore, their inclusion in any design should be solely for the purpose of facilitating maintenance.
-Forebays can be earthen, constructed of riprap, or made of concrete, and must comply with the following requirements: - ☐ The forebay must be designed to prevent scour of the receiving basin by outflow from the forebay. - ☐ The forebay should provide a minimum storage volume of 10% of the WQDS and be sized to hold the sediment volume expected between clean-outs. - □ It should fully drain within nine hours in order to facilitate maintenance and to prevent mosquito issues.
-Under no circumstances should there be any standing water in the forebay 72 hours after a precipitation event. - □ Surface forebays must meet or exceed the sizing for preformed scour holes in the Standard for Conduit Outlet Protection in the Standards for Soil Erosion and Sediment Control in New Jersey for a surface forebay. - If a concrete forebay is utilized, it must have at least two weep holes to facilitate low level drainage. - When using a structural BMP for pretreatment, it must be designed in accordance with the design requirements outlined in the respective chapter.
+- Pretreatment may consist of a forebay or any of the structural BMPs found in Chapter 9: Green Infrastructure BMPs. - Any roof runoff that discharges to the wet pond may be pretreated by leaf screens, first flush diverters or roof washers.
+For details of these pretreatment measures, see Pages 5 and 6 of Chapter 9.1: Cisterns. - □ The pretreatment requirement for roof runoff can be waived by the review agency if the building in question has no potential for debris and other vegetative material to be present in the roof runoff.
+For example, a building that is significantly taller than any surrounding trees and does not have vegetative roof should not need the pretreatment.
+However, in making this determination, the review agency must consider the mature height of any surrounding trees. - There is no adopted TSS removal rate associated with forebays; therefore, their inclusion in any design should be solely for the purpose of facilitating maintenance.
+Forebays can be constructed of earthen materials, riprap or concrete and, in each case, must comply with the following requirements: - □ The forebay must be designed to prevent scour of the receiving basin by outflow from the forebay. - The forebay should provide a minimum storage volume of 10% of the volume generated by the Water Quality Design Storm and be sized to hold the sediment volume expected between clean-outs. - The forebay should fully drain within nine hours in order to facilitate maintenance and to prevent mosquito issues.
+Under no circumstances should there be any standing water in the forebay 72 hours after a precipitation event.

+- □ Surface forebays must meet or exceed the sizing for preformed scour holes in the Standard for Conduit Outlet Protection in the Standards for Soil Erosion and Sediment Control in New Jersey for a surface forebay. - If a concrete forebay is utilized, it must have at least two weep holes to facilitate low level drainage. - When using a structural BMP for pretreatment, it must be designed in accordance with the design requirements outlined in the respective chapter.
 For additional information on the design requirements of each structural BMP, refer to the appropriate chapter in this manual.